-term habbi herany means my master of my teacher.
+The term "Rabbi" literally means "my master" or "my teacher."

-- It was a title of respect that was used to address a man who was a Jewish religious teacher, especially a teacher of God's laws. - Both John the Baptist and Jesus were sometimes called "Rabbi" by their disciples.
+It was a title of respect that was used to address a man who was a Jewish religious teacher, especially a teacher of God's laws.
+Both John the Baptist and Jesus were sometimes called "Rabbi" by their disciples.

-- Ways to translate this term could include "My Master" or "My Teacher" or "Honorable Teacher" or "Religious Teacher."
-Some languages may capitalize a greeting like this, while others may not. - The project language may also have a special way that teachers are normally addressed. - Make sure the translation of this term does not indicate that Jesus was a schoolteacher. - Also consider how "Rabbi" is translated in a Bible translation in a related language or a national language.
+Ways to translate this term could include "My Master" or "My Teacher" or "Honorable Teacher" or "Religious Teacher."
+Some languages may capitalize a greeting like this, while others may not.
+The project language may also have a special way that teachers are normally addressed.
+Make sure the translation of this term does not indicate that Jesus was a schoolteacher.
+Also consider how "Rabbi" is translated in a Bible translation in a related language or a national language.

-See:
+see:

-(See also: teacher)
+(See also: teacher) Bible References:

-- John 01:49-51

-- John 06:24-25

-- Mark 14:43-46

-- Matthew 23:8-10
+John 01:49-51 John 06:24-25 Mark 14:43-46 Matthew 23:8-10